villadar/refactored-journey/README.md

 # Magento-QuickBooksOnline Integration
-Performs data transfer operations from a Magento-hosted, e-commerce website to Intuit's QuickBooks Online.
+Transfers sales data from a Magento-hosted, e-commerce website to a QuickBooks Online account

 ## License